telefonicaid/iot-activation/tutorials/Kite_Platform.md

 The Curl command is used to transfer files from a server, it supports various protocols such as HTTP, FTP ...

-There is an example about the access to the Commercial Plans API REST using the CURL command
+There is an example about the access to the Commercial Plan API REST using the CURL command

 ```
 sudo curl --cert ./your_customer_certificate.cer --key ./your_customer_certificate.key \